department-of-veterans-affairs/vtk/README.md

 ### Releasing
 1. Merge in your approved pull requests
 2. Update the version to be whatever it should (in lib/vtk/version.rb) be and commit
+   - The version bump could also be part of your PR
 3. ``` bundle exec rake release ```
    - This will tag the release and publish to RubyGems
 4. Update the changelog — (```github_changelog_generator -u department-of-veterans-affairs -p vtk```)